The World Is Flat: Critical reception

 Richard Florida expresses similar views in his 2005 Atlantic article "The World Is Spiky".

 John Gray, formerly a School Professor of European Thought at the London School of Economics and Political Science, wrote another critical review of Friedman's book called "The World Is Round".
 In it, Gray confirms Friedman's assertion that globalization is making the world more interconnected and, in some parts, richer but disputes the notion that globalization makes the world more peaceful or freer.
 Gray also declares, "least of all does it make it flat".

+Geographers on the whole have been particularly critical of Friedman's writings, views influenced by the large body of work within their field demonstrating the uneven nature of globalization, the strong influence place still has on people's lives, and the dependent relationships that have been established between the have and have-not regions in the current world-system.
+Geographer Harm de Blij detailed those arguments for the general public in Why Geography Matters: Three Challenges Facing America (2005), The Power of Place: Geography, Destiny, and Globalization's Rough Landscape (2008), and Why Geography Matters More Than Ever (2012).